lyj729047457/Rust_node_test_harness/README.md

 * Ensure that you create your `RPC` object with the correct IP and port to listen to the rpc server.

 ### <a name="develop">Developing</a>
 Running `ant test` at every commit should see all of the tests passing.
 If you are not seeing this it is very likely because you are using the wrong kernel build.
 This testing harness has to talk about a kernel, and so we have to make some assumptions about where that kernel is going to live on your file system.
 Moreover, we also need to use premined accounts, which means we need our own genesis file.
-Here's how your system should be set up:

-1. Let's assume the directory that this test harness is in on your system is named `node_test_harness`.
-From this root directory you should be able to get to the aion repository (whose root directory must be named `aion` on your system) like so: `cd ../aion`
-2. In the `aion` directory run: `git checkout node_test_harness && git submodule update --init --recursive && ./gradlew clean pack`
+Simply `cd` into the aion repository and run: `git checkout node_test_harness && git submodule update --init --recursive && ./gradlew clean pack`

-The tests should now all pass.
+You can unpack this build (located in the `pack` directory) and use this as your built kernel for the tests.